LGN520/farreach-public/ycsb-implementation.md

 - 10.8
 	+ Siyuan
-		* TODO: Update jnisrc to use libcommon (add methodid into inswitchcache-java-lib::SocketHelper)
+		* Update jnisrc to use libcommon (add methodid into inswitchcache-java-lib::SocketHelper)
 		* TODO: Update inswitchcache.core.PacketFormat as libcommon (introduce methodid yet NOT affect UDP packet content)
+			- TODO: Implement dynamic_serialize for put/insert; use udpsendlarge_ipfrag for put/insert
+		* Code review
-		* TODO: Review code related with ByteBuffer
+			- TODO: Review code related with ByteBuffer
+			- TODO: Review code related with remote_client.c (e.g., add preparefinish_client in prebenchmark of farreach)
 		* TODO: Encapsulate an individual class for GET/PUT/DEL/SCAN (general for each method) (NOT need InetAddress of ip and svraddr of udprecvfrom)
 		* TODO: Implement NoCacheClient, NetCacheClient, DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB (just with different methodids)
 		* TODO: Support range query